saranoemi/pokemon-api/README.md

 A simple way to play with the API is through the Swagger UI, which allows you to visualize and interact with the API’s resources directly in your browser.

+The project contains also a _Dockerfile_ that you can use to build the container image and run it.
+If you have _Docker_ installed on your machine, you can build the image using the command:

+    docker build -t pokemonapi .

+Then, you can create a container from the image by using:

+    docker run -d -p 8080:80 –-name pokemonapi pokemonapi

+After that, you can browse to the Swagger UI by going to http://localhost:8080/swagger/index.html and test the API.

 ### Acknowledgements

 The Pokemon descriptions are obtained by querying the Pokéapi API: https://pokeapi.co/.